-Australian data centre connectivity company Leading Edge Data Centres (LEDC) has entered into the Wholesale Broadband Agreement with NBN for Facilities Access Service, with an aim to improve the ‘digital experience’ in rural and underserved areas of Australia.
+Australian data center connectivity company Leading Edge Data Centers (LEDC) has entered into the Wholesale Broadband Agreement with NBN for Facilities Access Service, with an aim to improve the ‘digital experience' in rural and underserved areas of Australia.

-LEDC will now have the opportunity to build infrastructure for NBN's retail service providers (RSPs) to connect to LEDC data centres across the country.
+LEDC will now have the opportunity to build infrastructure for NBN's retail service providers (RSPs) to connect to LEDC data centers across the country.

 LEDC will first see measures implemented across 14 LEDC locations in New South Wales, with later roll-outs in Victoria and Queensland.

 The agreement will also help bolster LEDC's strategy to accelerate connectivity to other digital infrastructure in the regions, with a goal to decrease local businesses' reliance on backhaul networks, reach higher bandwidth and improve download speeds.

 “At present, every digital transaction that happens in Regional Australia must go back and forth to the data centers all located in the major Metro cities on the backhaul networks,” says LEDC CEO Chris Thorpe.

 “This creates a bottleneck scenario, slowing things down, and compromising the digital experience for regional Australians.